 Fans of granny squares will love making this bee-themed blanket that’s made up of several squares seamed together.
 Because it’s crocheted and constructed using individual squares, you can easily add more length and width to the blanket if you’d like.
 The matching hat continues the buzz-worthy bee theme.

-Photo via Bluprint member colourmyworld
+Photo via Craftsy member colourmyworld

 Making a blanket to match this sweater is super simple since the sweater uses very basic crochet stitches.
-Bluprint member colourmyworld crocheted this cardigan while enrolled in Linda Permann’s Crochet: Beyond Rectangles class.
+Craftsy member colourmyworld crocheted this cardigan while enrolled in Linda Permann’s Crochet: Beyond Rectangles class.
 If you’re a beginner and need some extra help with increases and decreases, let Linda walk you through crocheting a cute baby sweater that’s ideal for a first-time shaping project.

-Photo via Bluprint member TTBoutique
+Photo via Craftsy member TTBoutique

 Ladybug hat and diaper cover